Do We Go Rafting If It's Raining?

 Do You Need to Know How to Swim?

-No, except on advanced and expert trips.
+Nope!
+Except for advanced and expert trips, you can go white water rafting even if you can’t swim.
 Each person will be fitted with a Type-V Coast Guard-approved personal flotation device (life jacket) to be worn while on the river at all times.
 This life jacket is designed to float the wearer on his/her back with his/her head out of the water.
 Guests are instructed on the proper use of this life jacket in a safety orientation talk before departure.
 It does help to have some knowledge of swimming, especially in some of the more aggressive sections.

 How Do I Find You?